wlh18/html-css-1/README.md

 * Student can use img tags to bring in pictures
 * Student can use a tags to route to another webpage
 * Student can use link tags to bring in CSS files
-* Student can describe the box-model (?)
-* Student can explain box-sizing: border-box (?)
 * Student can use and describe inline, inline-block, and block level elements (?)
 * Student can use the class and id attributes (?)
 * Student can utilize and understand the benefits of semantic HTML (?)
-* Student can understand the difference between px, %, vh/vw, em, and rem (?)
+* Student can visualize HTML/CSS in terms of boxes/containers (?)

 ### CSS

 * Student can describe what CSS is
+* Student can bring in and use a new font in a project
 * Student can apply properties to an element, class, and id
 * Student can use the font and color properties
 * Student can use text-align property
-* Student can use background property to give colors or images for backgrounds
+* Student can use background property to specify colors or images used for backgrounds
+* Student can describe the box-model (?)
+* Student can explain box-sizing: border-box (?)
 * Student can use height, width, margin, padding, and box-sizing properties
+* Student can describe the difference between px, %, vh/vw, em, and rem (?)
 * Student can use the float property
 * Student can use and describe a reset file
-* Student can bring in a new font into a project
-* Student understands the purpose of a mockup (?)
+* Student can understand and utilize a mockup (?)

 # HTML/CSS I Lecture Notes